GPUOpen-Tools/radeon_gpu_profiler/docs/source/Barriers.rst

    in the graphics pipe we need the work to drain from

 #. **Layout transitions** - A blue check box indicates if the barrier is
    associated with a layout transition.
-There are 6 columns indicating the type of layout transition
+There are six columns indicating the type of layout transition.
+These are described in the Layout transition section below.

 #. **Invalidated** - A list of invalidated caches